cashubtc/nuts/XX.md

 }
 ```

-Where `ttl` is the amount of seconds the responses are cached for and `cached_endpoints` is a list of the routes for which caching is enabled.
+Where `ttl` is the number of seconds the responses are cached for and `cached_endpoints` is a list of the methods and paths for which caching is enabled.
 `path` and `method` describe respectively the cached route and its method.

-if `ttl` is null, the responses are to be considered cached *indefinetely*.
+If `ttl` is `null`, the responses are expected to be cached *indefinitely*.

 ## Example